Victor-Louis Desmichels de Champorcin: Biography

-Champorcin was born to the family of Thérèse de Brouchier and of Henry Desmichel, governor of Digne.
+Champorcin was born to the family of Thérèse de Brouchier and of Henri Desmichels de Champorcin, governor of Digne.
 He joined the Navy as a Garde-Marine in January 1742.
 He served on the 26-gun frigate Flore, part of a division under Caylus, and took part in the action of 6 August 1741.

 Champorcin was promoted to Ensign in 1748, and served on the 24-gun frigate Galatée, under Tourville, and Mutine, under Des Roches.
 He rose to Lieutenant in 1756.